MattGreyDesign/himatt.com/_pages/about.md

   brochures and books.

-  In 2010 I founded a [font foundry](https://www.myfonts.com/foundry/Matt_Grey/), which has released a number of commercial [fonts](/fonts).
+  In 2010 I founded a [font foundry](https://www.myfonts.com/foundry/Matt_Grey/), which has released a number of free and commercial [fonts](/fonts).

-profile_picture: /images/profile.jpg
+profile_picture: /images/profile-bw.jpg

 education:
   - course: Foundation Certificate in User Experience